 All filings are to be made with the assigned administrative law judge after the request for a hearing and filing fee are delivered to the Court.
-All filed papers must be served upon all parties and, if filed by mail, must be accompanied by a certificate of service.
+All filed papers must be served upon all parties.
 Unless otherwise indicated, the postmark will be considered the date of mailing.
+The date of filing of documents that are hand-delivered to the Court (by a party, attorney, courier, FedEx, UPS, or any means other than U.S. Mail delivery) is the date of receipt.